MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M06_L06_Integrate_Azure_Key_Vault_With_Azure_Pipelines.md

 In this lab, you integrated Azure Key Vault with an Azure DevOps pipeline by using the following steps:

-- Used an Azure service principal to provide access to Azure Key vault's secrets and to provide access to Azure resources from Azure DevOps.
+- Provided access to Azure Key vault's secrets and Azure resources from Azure DevOps.
 - Ran two YAML pipelines imported from a Git repository.
 - Configured pipeline to retrieve the password from the Azure Key vault using a variable group and re-used it on subsequent tasks.